-VRS provides both off-the-shelf licensing and custom commercial solutions for Prepar3D® Professional*.
+VRS provides both off-the-shelf licensing and custom commercial solutions for Prepar3D® Professional.
 VRS TacPack® together with a TacPack-Powered™ aircraft such as the VRS Superbug, is the only solution available today that provides air and ground combat capabilities in Prepar3D short of a lengthy and expensive in-house development effort.
-We have clients in many countries with applications ranging from location-based entertainment to training and R&D. If you are interested in obtaining a quote† for commercial licensing or custom applications, please contact us below and we'll be happy to answer your questions.* VRS commercially licensed products run exclusively on P3D Pro.
-P3D Pro Plus(+) is not supported.
+We have clients in many countries with applications ranging from location-based entertainment to military training and R&D. If you are interested in obtaining a quote† for commercial licensing or custom applications, please contact us below and we'll be happy to answer your questions.† Licenses for P3D Pro are offered only at commercial rates regardless of the stated end-use.

 Located all over the world, the following organizations deploy VRS commercial software to help fulfill their client's needs.
 Whether the end-use is entertainment, training, or R&D, VRS makes sense from both a financial and functional standpoint as the only currently viable solution for off-the-shelf combat systems on Prepar3D Professional.

-As an SAIC vendor, VRS proudly provides P3D Professional Training Solutions for the AETC's new Pilot Training Next initiative.
+VRS proudly provides P3D Professional training solutions for the USAF AETC's Pilot Training Next initiative.
 The Pilot Training Next program's goal exemplifies the command's concepts of the Continuum of Learning, including blended learning and data-centric facets by using existing and emerging technologies that can decrease the time and cost of training without sacrificing the depth of learning.

 AviaSim is over 10,000 aspiring pilots who have taken control of our flight simulators.
 All around France, the AviaSim experience is 5 stars on TripAdvisor, 5 stars on Facebook and 5 stars on Yelp!